-Case Studies in Design will support the development of 5 case studies per year, over 3 years, (15 case studies prepared by 15 people in total).
-The aim is to study projects where design and planning helped build community power, and where community-led processes produced new forms of design agency through:
+Case Studies in Design will support the development of 5 case studies per year, over 3 years (15 case studies in total).
+This is an Open Call for Year 2 of the project.
+The aim is to study exemplary projects where design and planning helped build community power, and where community-led processes produced new forms of design agency through: